-The Group continues to minimise overheads where possible, whilst ensuring sufficient investment to support the growth in sales of its brands.
-Other administrative expenses increased by 3% over prior year, largely due to investment in marketing staff recruitment and cost increases associated with the Group's AIM listing.
-The Group also seeks to carefully manage its cash resources.
-Whilst the Group posted a net cash outflow of £210k (2019: £27k inflow) during the year, this was largely due to an increase in receivables during the final month of the year, caused by a significant increase in retail consumer demand.
-All of the receivables have since been paid.
+The Group continues to minimise overheads where possible, whilst ensuring sufficient investment to support the growth in sales of its existing brands and development of new brands.
+Other administrative expenses (including lease amortisation costs) increased by 9% over prior year, largely due to investment in staff recruitment to support business growth.
+The Group also seeks to carefully manage its cash resources and posted a net operating cash inflow of £254k (2020: £99k outflow) during the year.

-The Group's position at the financial year end remains robust showing net assets of £3.43m (2019: £3.17m).
-This included cash reserves of £0.86m (2019: £1.07m) and intangible assets of £1.58m (2019: £1.56m) comprising expenditure on trademarks related to our brands.
-Inventories increased to £349k (2019: £312k) due to the planned increase in stock of raw materials to mitigate any product supply disruption caused by the UK's departure from the EU and UK lockdown resulting from the COVID-19 pandemic.
+The Group's position at the financial year end remained robust showing net assets of £3.81m (2020: £3.43m).
+This included cash reserves of £1.06m (2020: £0.86m) and intangible assets of £1.60m (2020: £1.58m) comprising expenditure on trademarks related to our brands.
+Inventories increased to £553k (2020: £349k) in line with the increase in monthly sales volumes.